Ruth Etting: Biography

+Etting was hired as one of the lead singers for a new show to be presented at Fred Mann’s Million Dollar Rainbo Room in Chicago's Rainbo Gardens.
+One of her co-stars was Chicago ballerina Betty “Buddye” Felsen.
+The show, Rainbo Trail, was directed by Frank Westphal.
+It opened on December 15, 1922 and ran until March 1, 1923.

-Etting described herself as a young, naive girl when she arrived in Chicago.
-Due to her inexperience in the ways of the big city, she became reliant on Snyder after their meeting.
-Etting met gangster Martin "Moe the Gimp" Snyder in 1922, when she was performing at the Marigold Gardens.
+Etting met gangster Martin "Moe the Gimp" Snyder in 1922, when she was performing at the Marigold Gardens in Chicago.
+Etting described herself as a young, naive girl when she arrived; and due to her inexperience in the ways of the big city, she became reliant on Snyder after their meeting.
 Snyder, who divorced his first wife to marry Etting, was well acquainted with Chicago's nightclubs and the entertainers who worked in them; he once served as a bodyguard to Al Jolson.
 Snyder also used his political connections to gain bookings for Etting, who was called "Miss City Hall" because of Snyder's influence in Chicago.
-Etting married Snyder on July 17, 1922 in Crown Point, Indiana.
+Etting married Snyder on July 17, 1922, in Crown Point, Indiana.
 She later said she married him "nine-tenths out of fear and one-tenth out of pity."
 Etting later told her friends, "If I leave him, he'll kill me."
 He managed her career, booking radio appearances and eventually had her signed to an exclusive recording contract with Columbia Records.